 Danger of injury and damage due to appliance tipping over!
-Danger to life and material damage to appliance.
-If you remove fully loaded shelves from the appliance, the appliance may tip over.
+Danger to life and material damage to the appliance.
+An appliance without an anti-tip device fitted can tip over if you open the door or pull out shelves, for example.

-Before putting the appliance into operation: install antitipping device in accordance with the instructions.
+Before putting the appliance into operation: Always fit the anti-tilt device according to the instructions.